loda-lang/loda-programs/programs/oeis/list3.md

 * [A313780](http://oeis.org/A313780) ([L13 program](A313780.asm)): Coordination sequence Gal.3.23.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313799](http://oeis.org/A313799) ([L11 program](A313799.asm)): Coordination sequence Gal.3.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313873](http://oeis.org/A313873) ([L12 program](A313873.asm)): Coordination sequence Gal.3.21.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314049](http://oeis.org/A314049) ([L18 program](A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314838](http://oeis.org/A314838) ([L20 program](A314838.asm)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314840](http://oeis.org/A314840) ([L16 program](A314840.asm)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315032](http://oeis.org/A315032) ([L14 program](A315032.asm)): Coordination sequence Gal.4.72.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.